Understanding Aid

 Student loans are funds borrowed to pay for tuition and other university expenses, and must be repaid with interest.
 There are two main types of federal student loans:

-• Direct Subsidized Loans – Students with a demonstrated financial need may qualify for subsidized student loans.
+- Direct Subsidized Loans – Students with a demonstrated financial need determined by FAFSA may qualify for subsidized student loans.
 In this type of loan, students do not have to pay interest on loans while enrolled or during the six month grace period after graduation.

 Work-Study Program

 The Federal Work Study Program provides jobs for students with demonstrated financial need.
-Work-study students are paid minimum wage and work between 8-12 hours per week on campus.
+Work-study students are paid at least minimum wage and can work up to 29 hours per week depending on eligibility.
 To qualify, students must be enrolled at least part time (6 credit hours) and maintain SAP.
 Funds are limited and positions are awarded based on student eligibility and on a first-come, first-serve basis.
 To find out if you qualify, submit your FAFSA as early as possible and contact the Student Employment Office.